Skip to main content

 • Tests execute based on the instructions that were created, not the original documentation

 This separation means you can safely update knowledge without affecting tests that are already running or scheduled.
+Global context is the only knowledge type that affects both creation and execution.

 Project Knowledge vs. Chat-Local Files